News International phone hacking scandal: Dismissals

 Matt Nixson was escorted by security from the Wapping headquarters of The Sun newspaper the evening of 20 July 2011.
 His computer was seized by News International officials and the police were said to have been informed.
 Nixson was a features editor at The Sun.
 It was reported that Nixson's dismissal was related to the time he spent at the News of the World from 2006, when it was edited by Coulson.
 At the News of the World he reported to assistant editor Ian Edmondson.
 On 20 September it was reported that the Metropolitan police had written to News International to inform them that they did not intend to question Nixson over phone hacking.
 Nixson was reported to be considering bringing a case for unfair dismissal against his former employers.
+Nixson won his case against his former employer in October 2012.

 Leaves/suspensions

 Pending the result of an Independent Police Complaints Commission (IPCC – see below) enquiry into his dealings with Neil Wallis (see below), a former assistant editor of the News of the World, Dick Fedorcio, director of public affairs and internal communication for the Metropolitan Police, was put on extended leave 10 August 2011.